AiratKhayrullov/KidsDrawingApplication/README.md

 ## Contacts

-For questions or smth else you can write: Telegram - [@AiratKhayrullov]
+For questions or smth else you can write me in telegram - [@AiratKhayrullov]

 [@AiratKhayrullov]:
   https://t.me/AiratKhayrullov